 7. Paper Lace, ‘The Night Chicago Died’ (Bus Stop)

 Having finally got themselves a hit single with ‘Billy, Don’t Be a Hero’, Paper Lace didn’t hang around and got out the sequel as swiftly as possible.
 It was another historical piece by the writing-production team of Peter Callender and Mitch Murray, set this time in the Chicago of Al Capone.
 As was pointed out at the time, the history was deeply flawed, as was the geography – Chicago doesn’t really have an East Side.
 But it was a fine piece of pop, and even sold half-a-million copies in America.
-If this had been by 10cc, it’d be remembered with much greater respect.
+Like a lightweight 10cc.

 8. The Chi-Lites, ‘Homely Girl’ (Brunswick)